JeffreyLuo333/DDSP/README.md

 There are multiple use cases for the trained model.

-## Transform the familiar into the unexpected
+### 4.1 Transform the familiar into the unexpected
-I have been experimenting with the transformative capabilities of DDSP, using AI singer Merrow's singing recordings as input for the DDSP flute and trumpet modules.
-This has resulted in a wide spectrum of timbres that diverge significantly from the original voice.
+First, I experimented with the transformative capabilities of DDSP, using the AI singer Merrow's singing recordings as input for the DDSP flute and trumpet synthesizers.
+This experiment yielded a broad array of timbres that markedly deviated from the original vocal quality.
 ```diff
 - Unmute the speaker in the video clip to listen to the ~5 second recording.
 ```